Jason2Brownlee/QuakeBotArchive/README.md

 More popular bots like the Zeus, Eliminator, and Reaper were not released until September 1996.

-Note, it is currently hard (intractable!?) to nail down the exact filename and date for the first release of the reaper bot.
+Note, it is currently hard to nail down the exact filename and date for the first release of the reaper bot ([maybe Oct 03 1996](https://www.bluesnews.com/archives/sept96-5.html)).
 There may also be an earlier public release of TLGBot which is also hard to determine.

 ## Quake Bot List